-- Engage in study-based and practical field trips to supplement your learning - To study abroad with one of our ERASMUS partner institutions or with one of our international links - To maximise work placement opportunities with one of our many links with local voluntary, statutory and commercial organisations.
-Work placements will be available as either an optional module in semester 2 of Level 5, or as a year-long placement at the end of Level 5
+- Engage in study-based and practical field trips to supplement your learning - Study abroad with one of our ERASMUS partner institutions or with one of our international links - Maximise work placement opportunities with one of our many links with local voluntary, statutory and commercial organisations.
+Work placements will be available as either an optional module in semester 2 of Level 5, or as a year-long placement at the end of Level 5 level of study to ensure that you are not only given essential information about your studies, but also to provide the opportunity to reflect upon the knowledge and skills acquired so far and on any future actions required for high achievement and success.
+During induction and transition, you are encouraged to engage with your Personal and Year tutors for additional study, assessment, and personal advice, along with the Careers service, other Student Services, and specialist Support Tutors from the Centre for Academic Success to gain assistance and support for learning skills.

-Induction and Transition: An induction programme is provided at the start of the programme to orient new you into university-level study, and also to ensure that you have the essential information along with a supportive environment in which you can develop your knowledge and skills.
-There is also a transition programme for you at the end, and at the beginning, of each level of study to ensure that you are not only given essential information about your studies, but also to provide the opportunity to reflect upon the knowledge and skills acquired so far and on any future actions required for high achievement and success.
-During induction and transition, you are encouraged to engage with their Personal and Year tutors for additional study, assessment, and personal advice, along with the Careers service, other Student Services, and specialist Support Tutors from the Centre for Academic Success to gain assistance and support for learning skills.
+Induction & Transition: An induction programme is provided at the start of the programme to orient new you into university-level study, and also to ensure that you have the essential information along with a supportive environment in which you can develop your knowledge and skills.
+There is also a transition programme for you at the end, and at the beginning, of each

-Range of Assessments and Formative Learning
+Range of Assessments & Formative Learning

 In addition to the wide variety of learning and teaching methods employed by the programme team, we also utilise a broad range of diverse formative and summative assessment methods to ensure that you acquire the relevant academic and transferable/employability skills required to succeed both inside and beyond the university.
-As is the case with teaching styles, different students prefer, and respond to, different assessment method (e.g., with some preferring coursework over exams, and vice versa, and others excelling in assessments that emphasise oral over written communication, collaborative over individual work etc.).
+As is the case with teaching styles, different students prefer, and respond to, different assessment methods, e.g., with some preferring coursework over exams, and vice versa, and others excelling in assessments that emphasise oral over written communication, collaborative over individual work etc.

 Our assessment methods, as with our learning and teaching methods, also share the common aim of encouraging engaged, independent, and deep learners who are highly successful, knowledgeable, critical and reflective, and who can demonstrate a range of relevant skills.
 We are committed to the idea that assessment should not be seen as simply a 'means to an end' but should be a positive learning and developmental experience in itself.
-It should be useful to the you and give you ample opportunity to demonstrate your learning.
+It should be useful to you and give you ample opportunity to demonstrate your learning.

-Each of the following assessment methods, both formative and summative, ensure that you have clear objectives and relate to the teaching sessions as well as the module and programmelevel learning outcomes.
+Each of the following assessment methods, both formative and summative, ensure that you have clear objectives and relate to the teaching sessions as well as the module and programme-level learning outcomes.
 You are also made aware of the ways in which these assessment methods link to the wider module and programme-level expectations and learning outcomes.